mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 group messages are being sent in will be shown on each diagram.
 Radio power is assumed to be maximum, unless otherwise specified; the infection broadcast is the message where the power level is a parameter of the epidemic.

+* As message over radio are all broadcasts, rather than point-to-point, the links between masters and minions in the message diagrams below are all somewhat implied.
+Broadcasts are received by all micro:bits in range, but what each micro:bit does when it hears the message is decided by decoding the contents, and seeing from that context whether the broadcast is relevant for that micro:bit at that time.

 * Messages over radio appear to be limited to 28 bytes - not the 32 that the micro:bit documentation reports.

 * Chars are a byte long, shorts are 2 bytes long, and int and floats are 4 bytes long.